mrisher/smtp-sts/mta-sts.md

 ## Policy Validation

-When sending to an MX at a domain for which the sender has a valid and non-expired SMTP STS policy, a sending MTA honoring SMTP STS MUST validate that the recipient MX supports STARTTLS, and offers a valid PKIX based TLS certificate.
+When sending to an MX at a domain for which the sender has a valid and non-expired SMTP MTA-STS policy, a sending MTA honoring SMTP MTA-STS MUST validate that the recipient MX supports STARTTLS, and offers a valid PKIX based TLS certificate.
 The certificate presented by the receiving MX MUST be valid for the MX name and chain to a root CA that is trusted by the sending MTA.
 The certificate MUST have a CN or SAN matching the MX hostname (as described in [@!RFC6125]) and be non-expired.

 ## Policy Application

-When sending to an MX at a domain for which the sender has a valid non-expired SMTP STS policy, a sending MTA honoring SMTP STS MAY apply the result of a policy validation one of two ways:
+When sending to an MX at a domain for which the sender has a valid non-expired SMTP MTA-STS policy, a sending MTA honoring SMTP MTA-STS MAY apply the result of a policy validation one of two ways:

 * _report_: In this mode, sending MTAs merely send a report to the designated report address indicating policy application failures.
 This can be done